 The viewfinder is what you use to set up your shot, plain and simple.
-Yet, there are a few things about it that you may not know.
+Yet, there are a few things about the camera viewfinder that you may not know.

 What Is the Viewfinder?